kautzz/tbot/README.md

 * `simulation = false` when true will not place any real orders on your exchange

 Run with `python -m tbot` use `python -m tbot -v` for verbose output.

+---

+**General Trading Advice:**

+> Do Not Spend Money You Can't Afford To Lose!

+> Use At Your Own Risk!